Timalexanderandersson/Task-Reminder/README.md

 - User can register there own account.

-- If user is logged in can use the task reminder to add task.
+- If user is sign in, user can add tasks.

 - Own site for log in.